Batchelor Cornerflow Example#

 path = os.path.join(basedir, os.path.pardir, os.path.pardir, 'python')

-import utils.ipp
+import fenics_sz.utils.ipp

-from background.batchelor import test_plot_convergence
+from fenics_sz.background.batchelor import test_plot_convergence

 import matplotlib.pyplot as pl